Average Travel Speed

 • Non-Urbanized Area: An area with a population less than 50,000 people.

-• Average Travel Speed: The speed at which motorists travel a section of the roadway during a specific time period.
+• Average Travel Speed: The speed at which motorists travel on a section of the roadway during a specific time period.

 • Context Classification: A classification assigned to a roadway that broadly identifies the various built environments in Florida, based on existing or future land use characteristics, development patterns, and the roadway connectivity of an area.
-For more information about context class, please reference methodology document.
+For more information about context class, please reference the methodology report.

 • Facility Type

-• Arterials: Signalized roadways that primarily serve through traffic with average signalized intersection spacing of two miles or less.
+• Arterials: Signalized roadways that primarily serve through traffic, with intersections spaced two miles or less apart.

-• Highways: High speed roadways with signal spacing greater than two miles per signal.
+• Highways: High-speed roadways with signalized intersections spaced more than two miles apart.

-• Freeway: A multilane, divided highway with at least two lanes for exclusive use of traffic in each direction and full control of ingress and egress.
+• Freeways: Multilane, divided highways with at least two lanes for exclusive use of traffic in each direction and full control of ingress and egress.

 • Highway System: An integrated network of roads and highways for motor and non-motor transport.
-Each highway system has roadways that are exclusive to their respective system.
+Multiple highway systems exist in Florida, with the following three maintained by the State of Florida with a little distinction:

-• National Highway System (NHS): Roads designated by Congress as nationally important for inter-regional travel, including roads designated as connectors to NHS intermodal facilities.
+• National Highway System (NHS): Roads designated by Congress as nationally important for inter-regional travel, including roads designated as connectors to NHS intermodal facilities, which are part of the State Highway System, and other NHS facilities.

-• State Highway System (SHS): Roads under the jurisdiction of the State of Florida, and maintained by the Florida Department of Transportation or a regional transportation commission; includes roads with Interstate, US, and SR numbers.
+• State Highway System (SHS): Roads under the jurisdiction of the State of Florida and maintained by the Florida Department of Transportation or a regional transportation commission; includes roads with Interstate, US, and SR numbers.

 • Reporting Periods

 • Peak Hour: 5:00 p.m. to 6:00 p.m. on a weekday.
 This hour is chosen to allow consistent comparisons among transportation modes.
-It may not be the hour of greatest travel for any given roadway, mode or area.
-The majority of travel typically occurs during the PM peak hour resulting in more congestion in the PM peak than observed in the AM peak.
+It may not be the hour of greatest travel for any given roadway, mode, or area.
+The majority of travel typically occurs during the PM peak hour resulting in more congestion in the PM peak than the AM peak.

 • Peak Period: 4:00 p.m. to 6:00 p.m. on a weekday in which travel is greatest.
 These peak period hours are chosen based on the hours of greatest travel in different area types.